 You need to send your discovery responses to….

 It is not standard procedure to file your discovery responses with the court.
-You will need to send your discovery responses to your spouse’s attorney within the thirty day time period for most divorces in Texas.
+You must send your discovery responses to your spouse's attorney within the thirty days for most divorces in Texas.

-If you are not able to submit your responses within this time period your attorney should speak to the opposing lawyer to request an extension of some sort.
+If you cannot submit your responses within this period, your attorney should speak to the opposing lawyer to request an extension of some sort.
 Usually, that same extension will be provided to your spouse.

 The types of discovery requests are…

 Requests for Disclosure

 Requests for Production/Inspection

 Request relevant documents, such as tax returns or emails